ColinPattinson/colinpattinson.github.io/_posts/2020-01-06-typefaces.md

 ## Pruning
 Typefaces may not destined to be universally more readable than others.
 It seems according to Licko “you read best what you read most”.
 Thus we think that Arial or Times New Roman is easy to read because we do it so often.

 I’ve been reading some books about neuroscience recently and can see a link to the idea of [pruning](https://en.wikipedia.org/wiki/Synaptic_pruning).
 Our brain gets better at performing tasks we repeat regularly and dumping ones we don’t do or do rarely.
-Seems similar, although might fall apart if you ever tried to just read everything in windings for 5 years.
+Seems similar, although might fall apart if you ever tried to just read everything in Windings for 5 years.

 ## & = and
 It originated from the latin “et”.
 It’s shape is the two smushed together (with some evolving design flourishes over time).